Christian Walker Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks, including Christian Walker and his .769 slugging percentage over his past 10 games, take on starting pitcher Corbin Burnes and the Milwaukee Brewers at American Family Field, Monday at 8:10 PM ET.
+On Tuesday, Christian Walker (.775 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 8:10 PM ET.

-In his most recent game, he racked up three RBI (going 2-for-3 with a double and a home run) against the Guardians.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Brewers.

 Christian Walker Game Info & Props vs. the Brewers